reifnir/eks_rds_terraform/README.md

 [![asciicast](https://asciinema.org/a/195792.png)](https://asciinema.org/a/195792)

-## Creating Kubernetes cluster on AWS EKS and RDS on PostgreSQL
+## Creating Kubernetes cluster on AWS EKS and RDS on Oracle EE

 Now we can move into creating new infrastructure, eks and rds with terraform